Cauchy identities for staircase matrices: Combinatorics

 We have shown that the set $\St$ does not depend on the choices entering the procedure.
 The last property in Definition \ref{def::DL::indices} implies that $\St_{\ov{n}}$ if exists coincides with $\St$ (just take $(i,j)$ to be a corner of $\bbY_{\ov{n}}$).
 It remains to show that $\St$ satisfies all the properties from Definition \ref{def::DL::indices}.
 This is easy to see for the first two properties.
 Let us prove that $\St$ satisfies the third property.

-To emphasize that the initial Young diagram is of shape $\ov{n}$ we write $\St(\ov{n})$ for $\St$.
+To emphasize that the initial Young diagram is of shape $\ov{n}$, we write $\St(\ov{n})$ for $\St$.
 Let us fix an element $(i,j)\in \St(\ov{n})$.
 We need to show that $(s,t)\in \St({\ov{n}})$ if and only if $\pi_{ij}(s,t)\in \St(\ov{n^{ij}})$ (recall that $\overline{n^{ij}}$ and $\pi_{ij}$ are defined in ~\eqref{eq::erased::diagram} and \eqref{eq::erased::pi}).
-We prove the "only if" part, the "if" part is very similar.
+We prove the ``only if" part, the ``if" part is very similar.
 So for $(s,t)\in \St({\ov{n}})$ we need to show that $\pi_{ij}(s,t)\in \St(\ov{n^{ij}})$.
 Since $(i,j),(s,t)\in \St({\ov{n}})$, they are members of a sequence of corners used to construct $\St({\ov{n}})$.
 Let us consider two options.
 If $(s,t)$ shows up in this sequence earlier than $(i,j)$ does, then $\pi_{ij}(s,t)\in \St(\ov{n^{ij}})$, since one can construct $\St(\ov{n^{ij}})$ starting with the subsequence of corners showing up before $(i,j)$ (which includes $(s,t)$).
 Now assume that $(s,t)$ shows up later than $(i,j)$ does.
 Then $\St(\ov{n^{ij}})$ is obtained by the same sequence of corners as $\St(\ov{n})$ with $(i,j)$ removed (which includes $(s,t)$). \end{proof}

-Let us provide some examples of the set of staircase-corners of a Young diagram.
+Let us provide some examples of the set of staircase corners of a Young diagram.
 We draw the elements of $\St_{\ov{n}}$ by blue dots and draw by different colors the thin hooks (row + columns).

 \begin{example} Let $\ov{n}=(3,3,3,3,3,3,3)$ and $\ov{n}=(1,2,3,4,4,4,4)$.
 Then one has

 \begin{example} Here is a larger example for\\ $\ov{n}=(3,3,3,3,3,5,9,9,13,13,13,13,13,13,13,13, 13,13,16,16)$:

 \end{example}